 - Record Date: A specific date is mentioned by the company.
 Only investors who have invested in the company’s stock before the due date get dividends, bonuses, rights, etc. It is essential for the investor to have shares in the name of the investor in order to get dividends, bonuses, rights etc before Record date.

-Difference Between a Record Date and a Book Closure Date
+What is the Difference Between a Record Date and a Book Closure Date?

 The company does not close its register in case of record date.
 This date is counted as the last date to find out how many people in the company are claiming the right.
 In case of book closure, shares which cannot be sold in the market have transfer deed prior to book closure.